Orion, Alberta: Early history

 Orion is within the Forty Mile Coulee and Reservoir district of southern Alberta.
 Prior to the arrival of European settlers, the region was inhabited by a variety of Indigenous peoples, including the Cree, Sioux, and Blackfoot Confederacy.
 In the 1980s, archaeological assessments of the district and Orion found items of historic interest, some prehistoric and others ranging in age from 2,000 to 400 years old.
 Items included tipi rings and stone circles, as well as evidence of nomadic occupation and bison hunts, indicating sustained activity by Indigenous peoples.
 Most items discovered appeared to originate from the Blackfoot Confederacy.

-Assessment for settlement: 1850-1899
+Assessment for settlement: 1850–1899

-Between 1857 to 1860, Irish-born geographer John Palliser led the British North American Exploring Expedition to investigate the geography, climate and ecology of what is today Western Canada.
+Between 1857 and 1860, Irish-born geographer John Palliser led the British North American Exploring Expedition to investigate the geography, climate and ecology of what is today Western Canada.
 He identified an area now known as the Palliser's Triangle, which contains Orion, as particularly ill-suited for permanent agriculture.
 Dissenting opinions from geologist Henry Hind (in 1857) and naturalist John Macoun (in the 1870s) appealed to expansionists in government, who sought to improve Canada's economic and political standing by enlarging its territory.
 For the remainder of the 19th century, the government launched an aggressive advertising campaign to attract European and American homesteaders to the Prairies, disregarding Palliser's warnings.